StarKnightt/StarKnightt/README.md

 # Namaste I'm Prasen 🙏🏻
 - Hello!
 I'm Prasenjit Nayak 👨🏻‍💻, a 3rd year B.Tech 🎓student 👨🏻‍🎓 on a journey of continuous learning 📑.
-- I'm currently focusing on learning Java 🍵 while improving my communication 🗣️ and programming skills ⌨️.
+- I'm currently focusing on learning Java and Web Development 🍵 while improving my communication 🗣️ and programming skills ⌨️.
 - I love to read books 📚 in my spare time 🪹.
 - I'm open to collaborating 🫂, discussing projects 📒, and connecting with fellow learners 🤓.
 Let's grow 📈 and learn 🙎🏻‍♂️ together!